Legion-Team/legion-protocol-contracts/docs/src/src/LegionSaleFactory.sol/contract.LegionSaleFactory.md

 ## Functions
 ### constructor

-*Constructor to initialize the LegionSaleFactory.*
+*Constructor to initialize the LegionSaleFactory*

 ```solidity